jakenater99/dafny-proof/Source/DafnyTestGeneration/README.md

 ## Example

-Suppose you have a file called `object.dfy` with the following code:
+Suppose you have a file called `object.dfyp` with the following code:
 ```dafny
 module M {
   class Value {